Our approach to financial assistance

 Where you feel you may not be able to meet your regular repayments or some other financial obligation under your loan, lease, credit card or mortgage contract(s), please contact us to see how we can work together towards a solution for you.

-- Extending the period of your contract or reducing the payments due within that period
+- Extending the period of your contract

 - Postponing the payment(s) due within a specific period